Sidhuharp97/stat-programs-website/content/post/data-cleaning-R/index.md

 ## Load Data

-### 'read_csv' v 'read.csv'
+### `read_csv()` v `read.csv()`

 How do the functions `read.csv()` (from base R) and `read_csv` (from readr) differ in how they read in data?

 For this tutorial, 3 data sets will be used, "nass_cotton", "nass_barley", and "nass_barley".
 These are historical data sets from the National Agricultural Statistics Service that indicate the total acreage and yield for the crops indicated for each each U.S. state and year from 1866 to 2011.
-They were provided by packaged 'agridat'.
+They can be accessed with the package 'agridat'.

-*Note: these data sets were originally obtained as thus:*
+These data sets were originally obtained as thus from Agridat and saved to separate files for this tutorial.

 ```r
 library(agridat) # a package of agricultural data sets